How to Prevent Obesity & Its Consequences

-In this post, we’ll talk about all the ways you can prevent becoming obese, what’s causing you to gain weight, how you can lose weight and keep it off, and why that really matters.
+In this detailed guide, we’ll talk about all the ways you can prevent becoming obese, what’s causing you to gain weight, what nutrition changes can be done to help those affected by obesity, and why all of this matters.
+So, keep scrolling to discover more!

 The World Health Organization (WHO) produced the body mass index (BMI) as an indicator to determine the presence and degree of obesity.
-The BMI is calculated as the body mass (in kilograms) divided by the square of the body height (in meters), and is universally expressed in units of kg/m2.
+The BMI is calculated as the body mass (in kilograms) divided by the square of the body height (in meters) and universally expressed in kg/m2.
 Therefore, a BMI of over 25 is considered overweight, whereas over 30 is obese.
+So, calculating the BMI is the first action against obesity.

 - A person with a BMI of 25 to 29.9 is defined as a “pre-obese.”